john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 Software works best when it is shared.
 Software shared between multiple people, developed and improved by everyone becomes easier to understand, easier to use, easier to update, and better.

 The best way to share code is via a code repository.
 This is a central place where we can store code, save different versions, make updates, and track changes.
-If you're not using a code repository, your scripts and programs are just little text files on your computer, waiting to be forgotten.
+If you're not using a code repository, your scripts and programs are just little text files on your computer, waiting to be lost.

 The two most popular code repositories are Git and SVN.
-Both are good, and have their advantages.
+Both are good and have their advantages.
 If you are comfortable with the command line, Git is easier to use.
-If you want to use your mouse, SVN is probably easier.
+If you want to use your mouse, SVN is easier.
 If you have very small or very large projects, Git is probably the way to go.

 ## The Git Primer